TrevorLovesMommy/sqlalchemy-challenge/README.md

 <h2>Part 1: Data exploration with Python and SQLAlchemy</h2>

-Using Python and SQLAlchemy, I connected to the data in in a sqlite database.
-Looking at the last 12 months of data
+The climate data is stored in a sqlite database.
+Using Python and SQLAlchemy, I connected to the database and reflected the tables into classes.
+To understand precipitation trends by date, I designed a query to retrieve the ast 12 months of precipitation and plotted the results in bar graph.